San Pietro in Montorio: Interior

 The church is decorated with artworks by prominent 16th- and 17th-century masters.

-Until 1797, Raphael's final masterpiece, the Transfiguration graced the high altar.
+Until 1797, Raphael's final masterpiece, the Transfiguration, graced the high altar.
 At the start of the Napoleonic period, the altarpiece was expropriated by treaty by the French. it is now in the Vatican pinacoteca.
-The altar currently displays a copy by Cammuccini of Guido Reni's Crucifixion of St. Peter (also now in Vatican museum).
+The altar currently displays a copy by Cammuccini of Guido Reni's Crucifixion of St. Peter (also now in Vatican Museums).
 Although there is no grave marker, tradition has it that Beatrice Cenci—executed in 1599 for the murder of her abusive father and made famous by Percy Bysshe Shelley, among others—is buried below the high altar.

 The first chapel on the right contains Sebastiano del Piombo's Flagellation and Transfiguration (1516–24).
 Michelangelo, who had befriended Sebastiano in Rome, supplied figure drawings that were incorporated into the Flagellation.

-The second chapel has a fresco by Niccolò Circignani (1554), some Renaissance frescoes from the school of Pinturicchio, and an allegorical sibyl and virtue attributed to Baldassarre Peruzzi.
+The second chapel has a fresco by Niccolò Circignani (1554), some Renaissance frescoes from the school of Pinturicchio, and an allegorical sibyl and virtue attributed to Baldassare Peruzzi.

 The fourth chapel has a ceiling fresco by Giorgio Vasari.

 The ceiling of the fifth chapel contains another fresco, the Conversion of St. Paul, by Vasari.
 The altarpiece is attributed to Giulio Mazzoni, while the funerary monument of Pope Julius III and Roberto Nobili are by Bartolomeo Ammannati.
 Also buried in the chapel is Julius III's scandalous 'nephew', Cardinal Innocenzo Ciocchi Del Monte.

 The last chapel on the left contains a Baptism of Christ, attributed to Daniele da Volterra, and stucco-work and ceiling frescoes by Giulio Mazzoni.

 A pupil of Antoniazzo Romano frescoed the third chapel with the Saint Anne, Virgin, and Child.

 Dirck van Baburen, a central figure of the Dutch Caravaggisti, painted the Entombment for the Pietà Chapel, which is indebted to Caravaggio's example.
 Baburen worked with another Dutch artist, David de Haen in this chapel.
 The two other paintings, The Mocking of Christ and The Agony in the Garden are variously attributed to either or both of the artists.

 The second chapel on the left, the Raimondi Chapel (1640), was designed by Gian Lorenzo Bernini.
 It includes Francesco Baratta's Saint Francis in Ecstasy and sculptures by Andrea Bolgi and Niccolò Sale.